Hydroxide: As a nucleophilic reagent

+is an example of a hydroxide ion serving as a nucleophile.

+Early methods for manufacturing soap treated triglycerides from animal fat (the ester) with lye.

 Other cases where hydroxide can act as a nucleophilic reagent are amide hydrolysis, the Cannizzaro reaction, nucleophilic aliphatic substitution, nucleophilic aromatic substitution, and in elimination reactions.
 The reaction medium for KOH and NaOH is usually water but with a phase-transfer catalyst the hydroxide anion can be shuttled into an organic solvent as well, for example in the generation of the reactive intermediate dichlorocarbene.